 Normally public benefits in planning agreements are additional to contributions required under a Contributions Plan.
-By exception, a planning agreement may partly or fully exclude the application of section 7.11, 7.12 or section 61 contributions to development the subject of a planning agreement.
-This may be in the form of land dedication or works in kind.
+By exception, a planning agreement may partly or fully exclude the application of section 7.11 or 7.12 contributions to development the subject of a planning agreement.
+This may be in consideration of land dedication or works in kind.

-The ability in a planning agreement to partly or fully exclude the application of section 7.11, 7.12 or section 61 contributions gives the City a degree of flexibility to redistribute the financial, social and environmental costs and benefits of development.
-This flexibility provides the opportunity to address issues that may not have been anticipated or may not be able to be appropriately addressed with the more rigid requirements of section 7.11, 7.12 or section 61 contributions.
+The ability in a planning agreement to partly or fully exclude the application of section 7.11 or 7.12 contributions gives the City a degree of flexibility to redistribute the financial, social and environmental costs and benefits of development.
+This flexibility provides the opportunity to address issues that may not have been anticipated or may not be able to be appropriately addressed with the more rigid requirements of section 7.11 or 7.12 contributions.

-Where a planning agreement partly or fully excludes the application of section 7.11, 7.12 or section 61 contributions, the Act prevents the City from imposing a condition of development consent requiring the payment of those contributions except to the extent that requires the payment of the balance of those contributions where the planning agreement only partly excludes them.
+Where a planning agreement partly or fully excludes the application of section 7.11 or 7.12 contributions, the Act prevents the City from imposing a condition of development consent requiring the payment of those contributions except to the extent that requires the payment of the balance of those contributions where the planning agreement only partly excludes them.

-A planning agreement may exclude the public benefits provided under such agreement being considered in the assessment of section 7.11, 7.12 and section 61 contributions.
+A planning agreement may exclude the public benefits provided under such agreement being considered in the assessment of section 7.11 or 7.12 contributions.
 In such cases, the Act precludes the application of those sections which would otherwise require the consideration of any land, money or material public benefit when assessing contributions.